ibm-cloud-docs/account/faqs-account.md

 Yes, the following options are available depending on your account type:

+* If you have a feature code from an online course or educational event, you can use it to convert your Lite account to a trial account.
+Go to the [Account settings](https://{DomainName}/account/settings){: external} page in the console to apply the code to your account.
+* To convert your Pay-As-You-Go account to a Subscription account, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://{DomainName}/catalog?contactmodule){: external}.
 * You can convert your trial account to a Lite account by providing the email address that's associated with your IBMid in the [Upgrade Tool](https://{DomainName}/registration/startUpgradeToLite){: external}.
+If your trial account is expired, [open a support case](https://{DomainName}/unifiedsupport/cases/form) and request to have it reactivated for one week.
+During that week, you can convert it to a Lite account.

   The risk of data or function loss is possible when you convert your trial account to a Lite account.
 Some specific data or function allocations in your trial account might not be available for a Lite account.
 Any loss of data or function can't be recovered after the conversion process is complete.
 You can't convert your trial account to a Lite account if you have multiple organizations in your account.
-You must register for a new account by using a different email address.
+You must register for a new account using a different email address.
   {: note}
-* If you have a feature code from an online course or educational event, you can use it to convert your Lite account to a trial account.
-Go to the [Account settings](https://{DomainName}/account/settings){: external} page in the console to apply the code to your account.
-* To convert your Pay-As-You-Go account to a Subscription account, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://{DomainName}/catalog?contactmodule){: external}.

 ## Can I convert my Pay-As-You-Go account to a Lite or trial account?
 {: #convertpayg-litetrial}